-How much will my $10,000 notary bond in Pennsylvania cost?
+How much does a $10,000 notary bond cost in Pennsylvania?

-Pennsylvania notary bonds are issued instantly starting at $50 for four years.
+Pennsylvania notary bonds cost $50 for four years and are issued instantly.
 Errors and omissions coverage is also available.
 Including errors and omissions insurance with your bond ensures you are NOT held personally liable for mistakes made while notarizing documents.
 Visit our blog for more information on this essential coverage.

 Simply click Buy Now to get a Pennsylvania notary bond directly through our site, using our safe and secure bond checkoutl.
 It only takes a few minutes to be on your way to being bonded as a notary in Pennsylvania.

 |Bond Type||Bond Amount||Cost|

 Why do I need a notary bond in Pennsylvania?

 The Pennsylvania Department of State - Division of Legislation and Notaries requires notaries to post a $10,000 surety bond.